Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Compactifications of moduli schemes

-\prop[smooth-at-infinity-base-change]{(\cite[Proposition 8.6.6]{KM}) Let $R_0 \rar R \rar R'$ be morphisms of rings.
-If $\P$ is a moduli problem on $\Ell_{R}$ which is smooth at infinity over $R_0$, then $\P_{R'}$ is smooth at infinity over $R_0$, and the formation of the compactified moduli scheme and the cuspidal subscheme for $\P$ commutes with the base change $R \rar R'$.
-Moreover, the cuspidal subscheme of $\P$ is a relative effective Cartier divisor in $\CMP$. }
+\prop[smooth-at-infinity-base-change]{(cf. \cite[Proposition 8.6.6]{KM}) Let $R \rar R'$ be a morphism of $R_0$-algebras (with $R_0,R,R'$ regular excellent).
+Let $\P$ be a finite representable moduli problem over $R$ which is smooth at infinity over $R_0$.
+Then $\P_{R'}$ is smooth at infinity over $R_0$, and the formation of the compactified moduli scheme and the cuspidal subscheme for $\P$ commutes with the base change $R \rar R'$.
+Moreover, the cuspidal subscheme of $\P$ is a relative effective Cartier divisor in $\CMP$.}

 \demo{This is an immediate consequence of Proposition \ref{smooth-at-infty-base-change}.}